CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Create the Configuration Xml
 ''''''''''''''''''''''''''''

-Configuration file define the exchange items (output-input) of the component, and the time horizon of the component ( start-end-step) time.
+Configuration file define the exchange items (output - input) of the component, and the time horizon of the component (start - end - step) time.

 1. Add a xml file to the Data folder.